 I’m then reminded of Saki and Teru’s answer for why they hate mahjong to Nodoka and Sumire respectively.
 In many ways, even if Teru gave less detail to Sumire “have painful memories”, it is probably the more truthful answer.
 It conveyed the appropriate context of the situation.
 Saki’s +/-0 explanation of their family mahjong games while not lying managed to make light of the situation.

 And yet, I’m hesitant to label Saki as deceptive and Teru the more honest of the two.
-Perhaps, its more accurate to say that Teru is straightforward like her playstyle?
+Perhaps, it is more accurate to say that Teru is straightforward like her playstyle?
 Teru directly tells the truth or Teru directly tells lies.
 In contrast to Saki whom like her playstyle is circuitous and obscured?
 While Saki does tell the truth more often than not, her answers need context.

 Finally, I’m glad that there seems to be a reason why Ritz changed the reward to candy from New Year’s Money.
 It is a bit reassuring that even back then when the anime first aired Teru is set to have a sweet tooth. ^^